lexicalunit/dotfiles/env/README.md

 These dot files will be copied to `~/` with the `dot_` prefix replaced with a `.`.
 The [`dot_profile`](dot_profile) script is suitable for use with both `zsh` and `bash`.
 Other profile and rc scripts simply source the main [`dot_profile`](dot_profile) script.

 ## `dot_profile_*`
 These files are not installed by default by the [`install`](install) script.
-Each will will requires confirmation before it is installed.
-The intent is that these script provide utilities that either won't work are aren't desired on all platforms.
+Each one requires confirmation before it is installed.
+The intent is that these script provide utilities that are simply not desired on all platforms.

 ### [`dot_profile_fuck`](dot_profile_fuck)
 Installs the `fuck()` shell function which hilariously kills a running process by process name.